Local scale invariance and robustness of proper scoring rules: Local scale invariance of scoring rules

+When using a scoring rule to rank forecasts (or models) it is important to understand how it discriminates between models.
+The discriminatory power of a scoring rule is large at $\theta$ in the direction $\delta$ when, for some small $t>0$,

+is large.
+In the case of varying scale, where we have a set of probability measures $\{\Q_{\theta_i}\}$, the notion of a ``small'' perturbation should be viewed relative to the scale of the distribution for each $i$.
+If we would not do this, the location and scale of $\Q_{\theta_i+\delta t}$ and of $\Q_{\theta_i}$ can be orders of magnitude apart for some $i$ even if $t>0$ is small.
+Thus, to study the discriminatory power of a composite scoring rule, it is natural to consider

+Using a scale invariant scoring rule means that it will have an equal discriminatory power for each observation in \eqref{eq:discComb}, since $\sigma_i^2 s(\mathbb{Q}_{\theta_i})= s(\mathbb{Q})$.
+For the CRPS, one instead has $\sigma_i^2 s(\mathbb{Q}_{\theta_i})= \sigma_i s(\mathbb{Q})$ (see Proposition~\ref{prop:kernel_scale}), hence the score puts more discriminatory power on observations with larger variability (the same holds for the MSE and the MAE).
+For the Hyvärinen score (if $\Q$ is a Normal distribution) then $\sigma_i^2 s(\mathbb{Q}_{\theta_i})= \frac{1}{\sigma^2_i} s(\mathbb{Q})$, and the score hence puts more discriminatory power on observations where the variability is small.
+One can thus see that the scale function captures the estimation properties of the scores shown in Figure~\ref{fig:bivar}, where the CRPS gives a large weight to the observation with a large variance and the Hyvärinen score gives a large weight to observation with a small variance.

+This observation about discriminatory power goes beyond the location-scale parameter setting.
+Suppose, for example, that we have an $AR(p)$ processes, $X_t$, and consider one-step-ahead predictions so that the $t$:th prediction has location parameter $ \mu_t = \sum_{i=1}^p \alpha_{i} X_{t-i}. $ If the innovation process has a non-constant variance, or if we do not start the process in the stationary distribution, then the scale parameter of the predictions will vary.
+Thus, if we use an average score over the different predictions we expect the score ruling to give discriminatory power to observations as described above.

-In the introduction and earlier in this section we provided several examples of scenarios where one does not want to use a scale dependent scoring rule.
-However, it is important to note that there are also situations where scale dependence is a good property.
-For instance consider an example where one has observations $Y_i$ representing the number of cases of a disease in a county $i$ with population size $n_i$.
-If $Y_i \sim Poiss(n_i\exp(\beta))$, then local scale invariance would remove the weighting from the population, and hence put more importance on individuals from small countries.
-In any case, one should be aware of the choice one is making when choosing a scoring rule for model selection.
-For example CRPS punishes errors linearly in scale which implies that large errors (in absolute terms) get punished more, while SCRPS punishes error in relative terms.
-This is seen clearly in Section~\ref{sec:NBR} and Figure \ref{fig:pedestrian}.
+These observations explain the results in the example in Subsection~\ref{sec:motivation}, which shows a situation where one does not want to use a scale dependent scoring rule.
+However, it is also important to note that there are situations where scale dependence can be a good property, if we indeed care more about the discriminatory power for observations with high variability.
+In any case, one should be aware of the choice one is making when choosing a scoring rule for ranking forecasts.
+For example, the CRPS punishes errors linearly in scale which implies that large errors (in absolute terms) get punished more, while the SCRPS punishes error in relative terms.
+This is seen clearly in Section~\ref{sec:NBR} and Figure~\ref{fig:pedestrian}.